 Cost: There is an additional cost of $200 to cover the VET auspicing and workshop fees.

 Prerequisite: Nil.
-The study of Year 10 Music Performance and Technology (2016) or the Certificate II in Music (2017 onwards) is an advantage but not essential.
-Some previous instrumental, vocal or music technology experience required.
+The study of the Certificate II in Music is an advantage but not essential.
+Some previous instrumental or vocal experience (beginner level acceptable) is required to complete this course.

 Pathway: Certificate III Music Industry (Part Two) in Year 12